padogrid/hazelcast-3n4-docker-debezium_kafka/README.md

 ### Register Kafka Connect via REST API

 There are two (2) Kafka connectors that we must register.
-The MySQL connector is provided by Debezium and the Hazelcast connector is part of the `padogrid` distribution.
+The MySQL connector is provided by Debezium and the Hazelcast connector is part of the PadoGrid distribution.

 ```console
 cd_docker debezium_kafka; cd bin_sh